Active Directory

 (gauge)

-The current number of DHCP failover update messages waiting to be processed.
+The number of pending DHCP failover update messages.

 Shown as message